 FL 513 - Second Language Assessment: Principles and Strategies

-Dr. Robin Barnard Bachelor - 3 credits
+Dr. Rachel Shively - 3 credits

 Equips participants with up-to-date knowledge of best practices in assessing foreign language development and provides them with meaningful opportunities to practice creating assessment tools and evaluation criteria in a collaborative setting.
 The approach to assessment emphasized in this course is multidimensional and Standards-based.
 Course participants complete a portfolio of assessment tools for classroom use.